thien-do/thien-do/projects.md

 → [moaijs.com][moai] — [GitHub][moai-git]

 Moai is a React component library where buttons look like buttons.
-Its design adheres to the [Form follows function][fff] principle: buttons look raised because users can click on them, while text boxes look sunken because users can fill in them.
+Its design adheres to the [Form follows function][fff] principle: buttons look raised because users can click on them, text boxes look sunken because users can fill in them.

 [moai]: https://moaijs.com
 [moai-git]: https://github.com/thien-do/moai